And on the premise that nine hours of fill-in hosts is enough for any week, let us come together and hope for a healthy return of Rush tomorrow.

 I enjoyed Monday and I'm really enjoying today.

-Uh what do John Rocker and the Dixie Chicks have in common?
+What do John Rocker and the Dixie Chicks have in common?

 The reason I bring it to you is I've got the actual audio, which is just interesting.

-Uh and it inv it's it's it's about getting in trouble.
+And it's about getting in trouble.

 He's been indefinitely suspended by the NHL for something he said, and you won't believe what it was about.

-I just wanted to open this hour uh in proper talk show form with just a couple of meaty talk show issues.
+I just wanted to open this hour in proper talk show form with just a couple of meaty talk show issues.

-Um looking few uh looking through some of the articles of the day, how uncomfortable will it be at times for President Obama to be lording over an agency he once trashed?
+Looking through some of the articles of the day, how uncomfortable will it be at times for President Obama to be lording over an agency he once trashed?

 This, of course, would be the CIA.

-Uh New York Times, and it's funny, I mean, it is the New York Times, so approach with caution.
+New York Times, and it's funny, I mean, it is the New York Times, so approach with caution.

-Masters of understatement, the headline writers there at the New York Times.
+Masters of Understatement, the headline writers there at the New York Times.

 They write, for two years on the presidential campaign trail, Barack Obama rallied crowds with strongly worded critiques of the Bush administration's most controversial counterterrorism programs, from hiding terror suspects in secret CIA jails to questioning them with methods he denounced as torture.